 Unfortunately, stun grenades tend to be inconsistent in Rainbow Six Siege.
 We recommend using 2 or even 3 stuns in succession to increase the odds of the defender being actually blinded.

 Frag grenades will help you to either flush out defenders or get an easy kill.

 Remember that you can “cook” a grenade in your hand (holding the grenade button) to give the defender less time for running away from it.

 - defenders have 1-2 roamersIf defenders have more roamers than anchors, pushing objective fast may be the best option.

 Otherwise, when working together as a team, you should be able to locate and isolate 1-2 roamers.

-- The objective is on either ground floor or in the basementWith objective placed in such locations, roamers usually have multiple ways from which they can hit attackers.
+- The objective is on either the ground floor or in the basementWith objectives placed in such locations, roamers usually have multiple ways from which they can hit attackers.

 - Use sound and actions that attract roamers to your advantage

 - Hearing loud noises that indicate attackers are pushing or are distracted, such as explosions, breaching, or firefights.Example: Attackers opened a hatch in the kitchen on Club House, with the objective in Armory (basement).Explosion sound will attract roamers to initiate the flank of the kitchen.

 - Receiving a callout from a teammate about the situation that indicates a good time for flankExample: attackers opened fireplace hatch on Chalet, with objective below.